MicrosoftDocs/msteams-docs/msteams-platform/toolkit/tools-prerequisites.md

 ---
 # Prerequisites for creating your Teams app

-Ensure that the following prerequisites are met before you start creating your Teams app:
+The following list provides the prerequisites that you must meet before you create your Teams app:

 * [Basic requirements to build your Teams app](#basic-requirements-to-build-your-teams-app)
 * [Prepare Accounts to build your Teams app](#accounts-to-build-your-teams-app)